Jasin District

-Jasin District is one of the three administrative district in Malacca, Malaysia.
+Jasin District, formerly known as Southern District, is one of the three administrative district in Malacca, Malaysia.
 It borders Tangkak District of Johor to the east, Tampin District of Negeri Sembilan to the north and Alor Gajah District and Melaka Tengah District to the west.
 The district capital is Jasin Town.

 History

 The early establishment of Jasin started since the establishment of small settlement by the local people.
 They chose an area near river mainly for their water supply, communication and agricultural purpose.
 To sustain life, they planted paddy and grew vegetables and fruit.

 Geography

 Jasin District is the largest district in Malacca occupying 41.47% of the state area.
 The Kesang River runs through the center of Jasin Town.
 The Kesang River separates the new town from the old town center.
 Almost 75% of the district area is flat plain, located not more than 50 meters above sea level.

 Administrative divisions

 Jasin District is divided into 20 mukims: